Phantom-Shen/volatility-mcp/README.md

     ```
 4. Install Claude Desktop (see [Claude Desktop](https://claude.ai/download)
 5. To configure Claude Desktop as a volatility MCP client, navigate to Claude → Settings → Developer → Edit Config, locate the claude_desktop_config.json file, and insert the following configuration details
+6. Please note that `-i` option in the config.json file is used to specify the directory path of your memory image file.

    ```
        {